JESTraining/jrlp/README.md

-I have updated your learning path to include only courses available on Udemy, ensuring each recommendation is an active course you can enroll in today.
-The new path maintains the same strategic focus: systematically transforming your interview feedback areas into senior-level strengths.

-Here is your 100% Udemy learning path, updated with direct course links:

 | Topic (Your Score) | Recommended Udemy Course | How It Addresses Your Feedback |
 | :--- | :--- | :--- |
 | **Architecture & Design Patterns** (58% / 17%) | **[.NET 8 Web API: Modern Architecture & DDD](https://www.udemy.com/course/net-core-web-api-entity-framework-angular/)**  | Since a dedicated microservices course wasn't available in the search results, this highly-rated alternative focuses on **Clean Architecture, Domain-Driven Design (DDD), and CQRS patterns** using .NET 8.
 It directly addresses your need to move beyond "basic knowledge" of architecture by teaching you how to structure real-world, maintainable applications with proper separation of concerns. |